-The Rice University Department of Bioengineering and Rice 360°: Institute for Global Health Technologies have established model community-outreach programs, funded by the Howard Hughes Medical Institute (HHMI), that seek to expand the pool of talented students in science, mathematics, engineering, and technology.
+The Rice University Department of Bioengineering and Rice 360°: Institute for Global Health have established model community-outreach programs, funded by the Howard Hughes Medical Institute (HHMI), that seek to expand the pool of talented students in science, mathematics, engineering, and technology.

 Beyond Traditional Borders